 Notice Requirements

-- Anticipated Leave - Up to 30 days advance written notice.
-Employees must follow the employer's policy and applicable working agreement.
+• Anticipated Leave - Minimum 30 days advance written notice.
+Employees must follow the employer's policy and applicable union contract or working agreement.

-Recourse for employee's failure to notify - Employers may reduce the total leave entitlement by up to 3 weeks or may take disciplinary action consistent with the employer's policy and applicable working agreement.
+Recourse for employee's failure to notify - Employers may reduce the total leave entitlement by up to 3 weeks or may take disciplinary action consistent with the employer's policy and applicable union contract or working agreement.

-Paid Leave Oregon is developing a program for all Oregon employers and employees that is intended to provide easily accessible paid leave benefits for qualifying life circumstances such as taking time off work for your own serious health condition, caring for a family member with a serious health condition, birth/adoption of a child, or if you have been the victim of domestic violence, sexual assault, stalking or harassment.
-More information will be added as it becomes available from the state.
+Paid Leave Oregon is program for all Oregon employers and employees that is intended to provide easily accessible paid leave benefits for qualifying life circumstances such as taking time off work for your own serious health condition, caring for a family member with a serious health condition, birth/adoption of a child, or if you have been the victim of domestic violence, sexual assault, stalking or harassment.

 Required Notice - Benefits Available Under Oregon Paid Family and Medical Leave